 External 8dBi antenna

 Now these external 8dBi antennas are the heavy hitters in the helium mining network.
 They are designed to send a signal far out into the countryside that doesn’t have my interference with buildings, mountains, or trees.
-Like we mentioned earlier many people think that a higher gain antenna will give them the strongest signal so they buy an 8dBi or 10dBi antenna and wonder why they can’t connect to nearby hotspots.
+As we mentioned earlier many people think that a higher gain antenna will give them the strongest signal so they buy an 8dBi or 10dBi antenna and wonder why they can’t connect to nearby hotspots.

 The diagram below shows the side views of omnidirectional antennas which will explain beam patterns.
 (Not to scale)